 Members of a golf club must have a reasonable and regular opportunity to play golf with each other.
 They must be able to return scores personally, and these scores must be readily available for inspection by others, including, but not limited to, fellow members and the club’s Handicap Committee.

 * Note: For administrative reasons, some authorized golf associations may require a golf club to have more than the USGA minimum of ten members in order for the golf club to be a member of the authorized golf association.

 Three Types of Clubs

-Type 1 The members of a Type 1 club are located at a single specific golf course with a valid USGA Course Rating and Slope Rating where a majority of the club’s events are played and where the club’s scoring records reside; or
+- Type 1: The members of a Type 1 club are located at a single specific golf course with a valid USGA Course Rating and Slope Rating where a majority of the club’s events are played and where the club’s scoring records reside.

-Type 2 The members of a Type 2 club are affiliated, or known to one another, via a business, fraternal, ethnic, or social organization.
-The majority of the club members had an affiliation prior to organizing the club; or
+- Type 2: The members of a Type 2 club are affiliated, or known to one another, via a business, fraternal, ethnic, or social organization.
+The majority of the club members had an affiliation prior to organizing the club.

 Clarification of Term “Golf Club”